nolan-h-hamilton/ROCCO/README.md

 **Features**

-1. Explicitly accounts for both **enrichment and spatial characteristics** of open chromatin signals, the latter of which is an informative but often ignored aspect of ATAC-seq data;
+1. Explicitly accounts for both **enrichment and spatial characteristics** of open chromatin signals;
-1. Leverages data from multiple samples of varying quality **without imposing arbitrary thresholds** on a minimum number of samples declaring peaks;
+1. Leverages data from multiple samples **without imposing arbitrary thresholds** on a minimum number of supporting samples;
 1. Is efficient for **large numbers of samples** with an asymptotic time complexity independent of sample count;
-1. **Does not require training data or a heuristically determined set of initial candidate regions**, which are hard to define given the lack of a priori sets of open chromatin regions;
+1. **Does not require training data**, which is hard to define given the lack of a priori sets of open chromatin regions;
 1. Employs a **mathematically tractable model** permitting guarantees of performance and efficiency.

 ## Environment Details